Time Does Not Heal.

 When Lincoln, who is 18-month-old, gets stressed, overwhelmed, or a little tired, he reaches for his mom.
 As a loving, responsive mom, Emma lifts him and instinctively holds his heart to hers.
 I see a calmness wash over him as he wraps his chubby arms around her neck.
 My favorite thing is when he puts his little hands on his mom’s cheeks and puts his forehead on hers to be closer and lock eyes.
 She smiles and he reciprocates, not just with his mouth but with his eyes.
 He fills up for a bit, close to this power source of a heart and, recharged, he is ready to go back to exploring the world and learning.

-Because of his attachment he has a gentle heart and isn’t destructive at all.
+Because of his attachment Lincoln has a gentle heart and isn’t destructive at all.
 He is so gentle; he hugs our horse, Calypso, laying his warm cheek on Calypso’s knee.
 Preschoolers with RAD (Reactive Attachment Disorder) are aggressive toward other children and animals.
 They don’t look for their mom.
-They don’t follow.
-They ignore verbal commands and require physical controls.
+Wandering off is a problem because, they don’t follow.
+Parents get pooped trying to get them to follow instructions and they ignore verbal commands.
 They get very upset when parents set verbal limits.
-They are fearless and danger seeking with no concern for right or wrong, OR they are overly fearful, shy, and withdrawn.
+Often they are fearless and danger seeking with no concern for right or wrong, OR they are overly fearful, shy, and withdrawn.

-When I first met Lincoln, last week, he kind of eyed me and stayed close to mom while he observed me.
+When I first met Lincoln, he kind of eyed me and stayed close to mom while he observed me.
 It was a while before he approached me and leaned on my knee.
 Now, after a week, he is comfortable with me, but clearly prefers his mother, which is what he should do.
 Children with RAD of this age are overly friendly and actually prefer strangers to their mothers.
 They would willingly go off with a complete stranger, never look back for their mother, and when she returns, show little to no interest in her.
 Where Lincoln cuddles in, those that have been so hurt, their hearts separated from their parents, shun affection from their parents and refuse comfort.
 They get stiff and lean away.
 When mom or dad picks up a healthy toddler, they wrap their arms around and hold.
 An emotionally disturbed toddler will put their hands on mom’s chest to push out, and prefer to face away.
-They’re hyperactive with all kinds of sleeping and eating problems.
-They are exhausting to parent with continual, unending defiance!
+Often they are hyperactive with all kinds of sleeping and eating problems.
+Parents are frequently exhausted with the continual, unending defiance!

 The exciting news is that shattered hearts can heal.
 As that happens, they begin to reach and fill with the only medicine that will heal their heart – mom’s love.
 When we don’t have the tools, they continually get sicker, farther away from us, and more isolated in their pathology year after year, until the violence gets so overwhelming that costly professional help is necessary.
 The easiest time to help them heal is BEFORE they are 5 years old!
-The brain is developing at mach 1 before that time!
-It changes at about 5 and we have to use a different program to help them.
-It takes longer.
+Brain growth and development goes at mach 1 before that time!
+It changes at about 5 and we have to use a different program to help them and it takes longer.

 My quest is to stop the violence in the United States.
 Older children take months or years to heal.
 With little ones, it’s weeks.
 There is help.
 There is hope.
 Healing can happen.